Proposing a Program for General Assembly

 • Liberating Religious Practices and Theologies:

-These proposed focus areas aim to align with the mission and principles of the UUA, fostering growth, understanding, and action within the Unitarian Universalist community and beyond.
+These proposed focus areas aim to align with the mission and values of the UUA, fostering growth, innovation, depth, and action within the Unitarian Universalist community and beyond.

 Important Dates

-• Deadline to report any edits or presenter changes.
+March 14 – Deadline to report any edits to your program title or description

 Other Information

 • In late February or early March, you will receive an email to let you know if your program proposal was chosen for General Assembly.
-The email will provide details about your event, including the event title, program description, and presenters.
+The email will provide details about your event, including the event title and program description, and presenters.
 Please proof this information carefully.
 This email will also include a link to an RSVP form.
-You must complete the RSVP form by March 15 to confirm your participation in GA Programming.
-You will also use this form to communicate any edits to program title, description, or listed speakers.
+You must complete the RSVP form by March 15 to confirm your participation in the GA EduCenter.
+You will also use this form to communicate any edits to program title and/or description.

 • Modest financial support is available and will be distributed based on financial need and the strength of the proposal.
 For the most part funds will be awarded in the form of a GA registration discount code which will offset the cost of presenter(s) registration.